ljn261/canary_islands_project/README.md

 ## Content
 This repository consists of two folders:
 - `./data`: contains all (raw) data used in the project
-- `./scripts`: contains all scripts to compile the dataset and run the analysis
+- `./scripts`: contains all scripts needed to compile the environmental datasets and perform statistical analyses

 Please refer to the sub-folders and scripts for more details about the procedures implemented in this project.